pranaleejadhav/MovieFest_withUnitTests/README.md

 # MovieFest_withUnitTests

-Created a simple movies application and performed unit testing on it
+Movies Application shows a list of movies to be seen and seen by the user.
+Followed MVC Pattern for Project design.

+Performed test driven development on the application.